-Vantage Point of Northwest Arkansas has years of helping people who have schizoaffective disorder learn symptom management, ways of coping with the psychotic features, and can teach you ways to rebuild your life.
-Our serene, welcoming campus provides you with the ultimate warm environment to allow you the space to learn, grow, and heal.
+Vantage Point of Northwest Arkansas, located in Fayetteville, has years of helping people who have schizoaffective disorder learn symptom management, ways of coping with the psychotic features, and can teach you ways to rebuild your life.
+Our serene, welcoming center provides you with the ultimate warm environment to allow you the space to learn, grow, and heal.

 If your loved one has been diagnosed with schizoaffective disorder, you can see the damage this disorder is causing in their life.
 Symptoms may, at times, become so severe that they’re unable to care for themselves and must be supported by you.
 Being a caregiver can be extremely rewarding, but it can also place a tremendous burden on the family.
 The love and support you provide your loved one can make all the difference in the world, but you may not know what to do.
-You may know your loved one needs inpatient treatment, but may not know what you can do to help.
-Here are some tips for gently guiding your loved one into treatment:
+You may know your loved one needs inpatient treatment at a mental health center, but may not know what you can do to help.
+Here are some tips for gently guiding your loved one into treatment for schizoaffective disorder: